 There are no annotations on unconditional blocks.

-In the legend, a condition is set to
+A variant condition is set to

 For example, the

 Inport4block is connected to the